ndrean/micro_ex/README.md

 # Discover Microservices with Elixir with Observability

-This is a tiny demo of an **Plug/Elixir-based microservices architecture** demonstrating PNG-to-PDF image conversion with email notifications.
+This is a tiny demo of **Phoenix/Elixir-based microservices** demonstrating PNG-to-PDF image conversion with email notifications.

+The idea of this demo is to use:

+- an OpenAPI design first,
-The idea of this demo is to use OpenAPI, protocol buffers and use OpenTelemetry to collects the three observables, namely logs, traces and metrics.
+- use protocol buffers contracts between services over HTTP/1.1,
+- instrument with OpenTelemetry to collect the three observables, namely logs, traces and metrics.

-Firtly a quote:

-> "Logs, metrics, and traces are often known as the three pillars of observability.
-While plainly having access to logs, metrics, and traces doesn’t necessarily make systems more observable, these are powerful tools that, if understood well, can unlock the ability to build better systems."

-We are only scratching the surface.

 The system still uses quite a few technologies.

-- `Plug` for simple `Elixir` app
-- `Bandit` for HTTP servers
-- Protocol buffers for inter-service communication serialization
+- Protocol buffers for inter-service communication serialization with a compiled package-like installation
 - `Oban` for background job processing backed with the database `SQLite`
-- `Req` for HTTP client
 - `Swoosh` for email delivery
 - `ImageMagick` for image conversion
 - `MinIO` for S3 compatible local-cloud storage
-- `OpenTelemetry` and `Jaeger` for traces with `OpenSearch` back storage
+- `OpenTelemetry` with `Jaeger` and `Tempo` for traces (the later uses`MinIO` for back storage)
 - `Promtail` with `Loki` linked to `MinIO` for logs
 - `Prometheus` for metrics
-- `Grafana` for global dashboards
-- `PromEx` for helping to setup `Grafana` dashboards
+- `Grafana` for global dashboards and `PromEx` for helping to setup `Grafana` dashboards

-We run 5 `Elixir` apps as microservices communicating via Protocol buffers for serialization over **HTTP/1**.
-We instrumented the app with `OpenTelemetry`.

 It is designed [API-first ➡ Code] as this is the easiest way to build contracts between services and design the proto files accordingly.